yorevs/homesetup/README.md

 usage and highly improve your productivity.
 Currently we only support Bash (v3.4+) for Darwin (MacOS).
 We have plans to adapt all of the code to be able to run under Linux and also, add support for Zsh.

+Latest version of MacOS comes with zsh as the default shell.
+You can change it at any time using the following command:

+`$ sudo chsh -s /bin/bash`

+If apple decides to remove from next MacOS releases, you can always use HomeBrew version.
+In this case, the path is different, like this:

+`
+$ brew install bash
+$ sudo chsh -s /usr/local/bin/bash
+`

 ## Table of contents

 <!-- toc -->